rcn-ee/tidl-api/docs/source/example.rst

 We can also see that the overall overhead is less than 1.5%.

 .. note::
-    The probabilities reported here are the output of the softmax layer in the network, and are not normalized to the real probabilities.
+    The predicitions reported here are based on the output of the softmax layer in the network, which are not normalized to the real probabilities.

 Segmentation
 ------------